-Upon my first viewing of Funny Games, I was certain this was a film made by a clever provocateur.
-My suspicions were quite wrong, as Funny Games is very clearly the work of an auteur, if a somewhat pessimistic one.
-Internationally acclaimed Austrian filmmaker Michael Haneke challenges established benchmarks of cinema, in Caché he showed the camera as the objective observer, in a medium that is notorious for its subjectivity, but Funny Games does something a little different.
-It doesn’t challenge film so much as it criticizes it.
-It’s a film, but also a critique on film.
-It’s no surprise that opinions on it are split, Funny Games is shock horror, but also experimentalist arthouse cinema.
+Upon first viewing of Funny Games I was certain this was a film made by a clever provocateur of sorts.
+My suspicions were wrong, as Funny Games is very clearly the work of a deterministic auteur, if a virulently pessimistic one.
+Internationally-acclaimed Austrian filmmaker Michael Haneke has famously challenged the established benchmarks of cinema, in Caché he showed the camera as the objective observer, in a medium that is notorious for its subjectivity, but Funny Games does something a little different.
+It doesn’t challenge film in general (as his best films do) so much as it criticizes it with a dim-witted, punchable smirk.
+Funny Games is shock horror, but also experimentalist arthouse cinema.
 And if you find it shallow or sadistic, Haneke more than likely thinks the same of you.
 It’s nothing personal, of course.

-You see, Haneke studied psychology and philosophy, along with drama, while in university.
-When he makes certain critiques, they are mostly told on a sociological scale.
+Haneke studied psychology and philosophy, along with drama, while in university.
+When he makes certain critiques, they are mostly told on a sociological scale (they can range from multifaceted and studious examinations on common histories, The White Ribbon, to contemporary critiques on modern day, Caché).
 In the case of Funny Games, he is critiquing mainstream cinema, and the people who digest it.
 Beneath the shock horror elements, torture porn mentality and horror movie clichés, Funny Games, a film about a couple and their young son held hostage by two sadistic and deceptively passive young men, is a dramatic rendition on the bloodthirsty, violence obsessed film audience.
 Unfortunately for Haneke, this cinematic critique doesn’t make a compelling case; in many ways the film contradicts itself, and makes bold assumptions about mainstream cinema that aren’t nearly as reproachable as he presumes.

 It’s difficult to resonate with a film who has a built in contempt for its audience and the medium in general.
-Funny Games wasn’t entirely an unnecessary venture, there are real problems to be addressed in the field of mainstream cinema.
+Funny Games wasn’t entirely an unnecessary venture, there are definitely real problems to be addressed in the field of mainstream cinema.
 Often films are made to coddle its viewers, to stray from the truth, to feed into a formula we have become accustomed to.
-Funny Games sets out to interrogate such a mentality, and rightfully so.
-But it presents a questionable alternative, Funny Games for all of its quirks and sneers as a self-aware “art” film is what we would refer today as torture porn.
-A horror subgenre that came into prominence after the sleeper hit known as Saw, emphasizing (or exploiting) the emotional and physical agony of its characters through various means of bodily and psychological torture (Spoilers to follow!).
+Funny Games sets out to interrogate such a mentality, and it has every right to be.
+But it presents a questionable alternative, Funny Games for all of its quirks and sneers as a self-aware “art” film is essentially what we a spatter film, with a stronger attitude.
+Maybe “torture porn” is a better way to describe it, a horror subgenre that came into prominence after the sleeper hit known as Saw, emphasizing (or exploiting) the emotional and physical agony of its characters through various means of bodily and psychological torture.

-The plot of the film is relatively straightforward, and doesn’t need much explained in terms of how to watch it, unlike most of Haneke’s films.
-It presents a scenario where the family are trapped and tormented by two young men inside their house.
+The plot of the film is relatively straightforward, and doesn’t need much explained in terms of what to expect, unlike most of Haneke’s films.
+It presents a simple scenario, an upper middle-class family are trapped and tormented by two young men inside their house.
 Throughout the film, the two characters break the fourth wall, as a way for Haneke to shoehorn in some meta-critiques on the genre.
-There are shocking moments, the dog is killed, the pre-teen son is shot (off-screen) and the mother stripped (though not completely).
-There are moments meant to trigger responses, such as the infamous “remote” scene or the lesser known, but equally infuriating boat scene at the film’s conclusion.
-It tests audience’s patience, but also challenges their own precepts on how they view films.
-In other words, this is Haneke at his most condescending.
+There are shocking moments, the family dog is killed, the pre-teen son is shot (off-screen) and the mother stripped (though not completely).
+There are moments meant to trigger responses such as revulsion, such as the infamous “remote” scene or the lesser known, but equally infuriating, boat scene at the film’s conclusion.
+It tests audience’s mental thresholds through one-dimensional provocation.
+Perhaps on a more auspicious note, Funny Games also challenges the audience’s own precepts on how they watch films in general.